Claim: Scientists at a British university have successfully cloned a dinosaur from preserved fossils.

-Second, the Newshound article's photograph of the baby dinosaur is not an image of a dinosaur at all; it's a repurposed picture of a baby kangaroo which was originally published by an Australian community group to accompany an article about rescuing injured macropods (kangaroos and wallabies) and is actually an illustration of an unfurred joey (newborn kangaroo):
+- Second, the Newshound article's photograph of the baby dinosaur was not an image of a dinosaur at all; it was a repurposed picture of a baby kangaroo which was originally published by an Australian community group to accompany an article about rescuing injured macropods (kangaroos and wallabies) and is actually an illustration of an unfurred joey (newborn kangaroo):

 - Finally, no other reports of this story or any other corroborating information related to it has been reported by the mainstream press or any other credible news outlet.

 Variations: On 24 August 2015, the fake news web site LinkBeef published a nearly identical version of the above-reproduced claim; it featured the same photograph as prior iterations and held:

 The dinosaur, a baby Allosaurus nicknamed "Spot" is currently being incubated at the Sooam Biotech Research Facility.

 The scientists extracted DNA from preserved Allosaurus fossils, which were on display at the facility's museum of natural science.
 Once the DNA was harvested, scientists injected it into a fertile ostrich womb.